Near Hankyu / JR Awaji station

 We also provide services for those who use the welfare system.
 Please consult your local welfare office and get a voucher before your visit.

 When you prefer to arrange a series of additional professional counseling

-in English, we can arrange one, but the cost is not covered by Japanese
+in English, we can arrange online counseling, but the cost is not covered

-insurance.
-It should be based on the direct contract between you and your
+by Japanese insurance.
+It should be based on the direct contract between

-If you have international insurance, or if you are a traveler, you have to pay 100%, and ask your insurance company to reimburse.
-We are not responsible for the reimbursement and the receipt is written all in Japanese.
+If you have international insurance, or if you are a traveler, you have to pay 100%, and ask your insurance company to reimburse later.
+We are not responsible for the reimbursement, and the receipt is written all in Japanese.
 But so far we have not heard any problem.

 We do not accept credit card.